A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Families, Friends and Beginners

 Just getting started in triathlon?
-More interested in participating in the race with a friend or family member?
+Want to start the race in the same wave with a friend or family member?
 This is the category for you!
 Athletes in the Families, Friends and Beginners category will be grouped together in the same wave so you start the race together.
-Athletes in this category will be sent off in the last wave and timed, but will not be eligible for any age group awards.
+You will receive all timing splits, but will not be eligible for any age group awards.
 Note that we are offering this category to give people an opportunity to start the race together and athletes in this category are welcomed to stay together throughout the event.
 Questions?
 Ask Mark at info@SunMultisportEvents.com.

 Event Distance and Course Maps: